-- One-dimensional form of elastic collision of particles 1 and 2:
+- One-dimensional form of the elastic collision of particles 1 and 2:

 - m1, m2 are the masses of particles 1 and 2

-- u1, u2 are the velocities of particles before collision
+- u1, u2 are the velocities of particles before the collision

-- v1, v2 are the velocities of particles after collision
+- v1, v2 are the velocities of particles after the collision

 - The magnitudes of the velocities of the particles after the collision is given with two-dimensional form: